-These are some of the most important new developments in bioengineering — and how care providers may use them in the near future.
+Here are some of the most important of these trends — and how care providers may use them in the near future.

-Artificial intelligence is also having a significant impact on bioengineering and medicine in general.
-The technology is broadly applicable, making it a great fit for researchers looking to improve existing technologies, like biomedical image systems.
+Unsurprisingly, Artificial intelligence (AI) is one of the biggest bioengineering trends today.
+The technology is broadly applicable, making it a great fit for researchers looking to improve existing technologies like biomedical image systems.

 4. Bioprinting and Tissue Engineering